cncf/tag-security/assessments/guide/security-reviewer.md

  accepting and rejecting conflicts should be documented.

-In most cases, the existence of a hard conflict will prevent a SIG member from participating in the evaluation for which their hard conflict exists.
-Depending on the circumstances of the particular conflict, the joint evaluation, and the project, two chairs and the evaluation facilitator may determine if the hard conflict may be waived.
+In most cases, the existence of a hard conflict will prevent a SIG member from participating in the review for which their hard conflict exists.
+Depending on the circumstances of the particular conflict, the joint review, and the project, two chairs and the review facilitator may determine if the hard conflict may be waived.
 Should this occur, the decision's justification will be documented to ensure it clearly depicts the circumstances for granting the waiver.